milkcircle/milkcircle.github.io/_posts/2019-06-03-heartbeat.md

 it's as obvious as the stars at night
 as consistent as the light of day
 as omnipresent as the twilight moon
-as joyous as children as play
+as joyous as children's play

 and for as long as my heart continues to beat
 these two words you'll continue to hear